jbakic/Shielded/README.md

 obstruction-free, using only one major lock which is held during the pre-commit check.
 It is slower than non-transactional code, of course - a trivial transaction is roughly around 2-5 times slower than optimally written code.
-But, for anything non-trivial, the code written for an STM is much simpler and less error-prone, while achieving a high degree of concurrency.
+But, for anything non-trivial, the impact of STM on performance becomes smaller, while the code is much simpler, less error-prone, and achieves a high degree of concurrency.

 Here is a small example: